Cellist Astrid Schween Shares Advice on the Transition from Music Student to Professional

-The Violin Channel member Peter Weber from Germany was keen to know: “What should one expect whilst transitioning from being a student to a working professional musician?”
+“What should one expect whilst transitioning from being a student to a working professional musician?”
+We threw the question to cellist Astrid Schween for her advice.

 On a recent trip abroad, I came tantalizingly close to seeing the Galapagos Islands, that mystical place of childhood fascination and inspiration to Charles Darwin, where generations of transitions have so clearly shaped the habits and features of the resident wildlife.
 I was reminded that, like all creatures, we need to go through transitions and adapt to our surroundings to survive.